Skip to content

 Index Requirement:

-• You must specify which index to use
+• Must specify which index to use

-• The index must be defined in the schema
+• Index must be defined in schema

 flowchart TD